How can you put together a look for $100? That sounded insane. My shoes cost many times more than that. Read more

 Marriage is a business even people hate to admit it.
 Remember, you have to sign a contract.

-If you propose and run away with your love at first sight new girlfriend, sorry you are not going to get back your engagement ring.
+If you propose and run away with your love at first sight new girlfriend, sorry you won’t get back your engagement ring.
 That is the price you will have to pay for wasting the valuable time that I won’t be able get back, ruining my reputation and breaking my heart.

 At the end of the day marriage is about building a future not losing money together (on purpose).